yoolen/Vi-Programming-Contest/README.md

-# BrainCASE
+# NJIT High School Programming Competition Management System
-Web-based educational platform for the administration and processing of exams, competitions, and homework.
+Web-based educational platform for the administration and processing of programs for coding competitions.